Transforming the employee experience with AI-driven automation for HR

 With predictive analytics, HR leaders have valuable insights at their fingertips.
 Information related to when, where and how employees are consuming HR resources allows HR managers to more effectively measure the health and utilization of their services.
 In turn, HR departments can optimize processes and workflows as well as improve employee experiences; ensuring all employees have access to the right resources via the right channel at the right time.

-HR leaders who are considering an AI system should consider the following must haves:
+HR leaders who are considering AI for HR should consider the following must haves:

-- AI for HR must be dynamic and adapt to the ever-changing workplace
+- AI in HR must be dynamic and adapt to the ever-changing workplace

 - The AI system must continuously learn and improve, increasing the speed and accuracy of its predictions and recommendations, in real-time